Fix the Low Disk Space Issue in Exchange Server Database

 Aftab Alam

-Updated On - October 19, 2022
+Updated On - February 29, 2024

 Exchange Server in your organization keeps the record of all your emails (incoming and outgoing), contacts, calendar events, and notes.
 Microsoft has designed the Exchange Server as the Email Manager, Contact Manager, and an efficient Calendar software.
 With each new version, Microsoft has enhanced the features and functions of Exchange.
-To give you the ample space to work on Exchange, Microsoft has set the default size of a database in the Standard Edition.
-The Enterprise edition has no such default size limitation.

 As Exchange Server is a heavy application that sends and receives a large number of emails every day, the size of database grows quickly.
-It also stores various log file like performance logs, IIS logs, transport logs, transaction logs, etc. These log files also fill the space of the Exchange database along with your emails.
-However, there is a limit for Exchange Database size.
+It also stores various log files like performance logs, IIS logs, transport logs, transaction logs, etc. These log files also fill the space of the Exchange database along with your emails.
+However, there is a limit to Exchange Database size.
 The Exchange Store checks the database size periodically and if it finds it that the limit is about to be reached, then it shows the warning message to the users.
 The Exchange Store also dismounts an oversized database.

 Recommended Solution